The Notwist: History

-The Acher brothers and Messerschmidt formed the group in 1989, in Weilheim in Oberbayern, in Weilheim, near Munich, from an earlier, more indie-folk version of the Notwist and the band Greatful Punishment.
+The Acher brothers and Messerschmidt formed the group in 1989, in Weilheim in Oberbayern, near Munich, from an earlier, more indie-folk version of the Notwist and the punk band Greatful Punishment.
 In 1990, they recorded their self-titled debut, a grunge-metal oriented LP.
 1992 saw the release of Nook, which has an indie rock sound, while their 1995 album 12, contains their first flirtation with electronics.
 Martin Gretschmann then joined the group in 1997.
 Shrink, released in 1998, is a jazz-electro-rock album.
 In 1998, Cynthia Dall did the vocals for a remix of "Torture Day" by The Notwist.
 The album Neon Golden (released in 2002) put them on the map for American listeners, with its heartfelt sentiment and more pop-oriented sound.

 Messerschmidt left the group in 2007, and was replaced by Andi Haberl.
 The band's sixth album, The Devil, You + Me, was released in Europe in May 2008.
 On June 17, 2008 the album was released in North America on Domino Records.

 In 2009, the Notwist recorded Storm, the soundtrack to the film of the same name by director Hans-Christian Schmid.
 In late 2012 they began playing songs from a new album on tour.
 The album, Close to the Glass, was released on February 24, 2014 under Sub Pop Records.

 In 2014, Martin Gretschmann left the group.

 In January 2015, Close to the Glass was nominated for IMPALA's European Independent Album of the Year Award.

+Musical style and influences

+The Notwist's music has at different times been described as indie rock and post-rock.
+The band has cited such bands as Stereolab, My Bloody Valentine, the Pastels, Broadcast, and Sonic Youth as consistent influences on their music.